CarlosSprekelsen/CameraRecorder/MediaMTX-Camera-Service-Client/client/docs/architecture/client-architechture.md

 ### 4.1 Architecture Approach

-The system employs a layered architecture pattern with clear separation between presentation, application logic, and infrastructure concerns.
+The system employs a layered architecture pattern with clear separation between presentation, application control, and infrastructure concerns.
+The client acts as a thin server-frontend focused on: command, catalog, link provisioning, and file actions (download/delete).
 Communication follows an event-driven model with centralized state management.

 ### 4.2 Technology Decisions